Villa | 4 bedrooms | sleeps 8

 Villa Makrigialos is a spacious, bright, and attractively designed holiday villa of superior quality overlooking the southern Mediterranean.
 Located on the best plot of land on the Lagada Ridge with a mountainous backdrop and within easy walking distance to the sea.The luxury villa boasts a range of facilities rarely found in Cretan holiday villas and is set in a very large plot planted with olive trees.

-The Villa is brand new and we are just adding the finishing touches so new photos will be added by the end of May and bookings from the middle of June.
+The Villa is brand new and we are just adding the finishing touches so new photos will be added by the end of May and bookings from the start of JULY.
 Looking forward to welcoming our first guests.

 |Size||Sleeps up to 8, 4 bedrooms|